|

 a liaison with associated industries and organisations.

-The NZICMA
+The NZICA

 is also a member of the Food Industry Forum and the Dairy Product